 In new-construction home building, you hang drywall on studs and presumably all of the drywall edges meet perfectly with each other and with all the window and door trim.
 If the carpenters have framed the walls properly, the drywall installers will have a perfect surface for installing drywall.
 But when you are remodeling a home, often you will not find a perfect nailing surface for drywall.

-When Studs or Joists Are Unacceptable for Drywall
+When Studs or Joists Are Unacceptable

 In home remodeling, not all is perfect because you are dealing with the consequences of time, demolition, or even poor decisions made decades ago by builders and homeowners.